juanma-wp/enterprise-block-editor/Module 9 Performance and Optimization/01 Optimizing JavaScript for Gutenberg.md

 };
 ```

-After running `@wordpress/scripts` with this webpach configuration, you might get the following output files:

-- `build/module.js`: Contains code from `resources/js/module.js` meant to be loaded as a Javascript modules using the Script Modules API.
-- `build/editor.js`: Contains code from `resources/js/editor.js` meant to be loaded in the block editor to extend the functionality of some core blocks.
+This configuration produces separate bundles (e.g., `build/main.js`, `build/editor.js`) that can be enqueued independently, reducing unnecessary payloads depending on the context (frontend vs editor).

 ## Lazy Loading

 Lazy loading defers the loading of non-critical resources until they are needed.

-While there is interest and some experimentation, Lazy loading is not yet fully implemented in the Block Editor .
-The core team is exploring ways to make this work without breaking existing functionality or compromising user experience.
-See [#2768](https://github.com/WordPress/gutenberg/issues/2768) Issue and [#53260](https://github.com/WordPress/gutenberg/discussions/53260) discussion for more info
+In the context of the Block Editor itself, lazy loading is still experimental.
+The Gutenberg team is actively exploring solutions that avoid breaking existing workflows.
+See [Issue #2768](https://github.com/WordPress/gutenberg/issues/2768) and [Discussion #53260](https://github.com/WordPress/gutenberg/discussions/53260) for context.

-For the frontend though, there's a recent API we can leverage to load dynamically JavaScript modules on demand: The Script Modules API
+However, for the **frontend**, the new **Script Modules API** introduced in WordPress 6.5 provides a stable method to dynamically load JavaScript modules when needed.

 ### Script Modules API